David1234567l/Alma-ML-Engineer-Take-Home-Exercise/README.md

 ### 1. Extracted Information

-The extracted information should be evaluated based on the following O-1A visa criteria:
+The extracted information is evaluated based on the following O-1A visa criteria:
 - Awards
 - Membership
 - Press